 Most of us never see the stars.
 It was estimated a few years ago that about 80 percent of Americans live in areas so polluted by artificial light that the nighttime skies are invisible.
 That means that like so many things in nature, we must seek out the night sky and make stargazing a focal point of a vacation.
 The good news is that within a few hours’ drive of many major cities, you can find places where the stars still shine brightly.
-Here are 10 spots worth checking out this winter, and some tips from information-sharing platform Trover on where to get the best astronomical pictures.
+Here are 10 winter stargazing spots worth checking out this year, and some tips from information-sharing platform Trover on where to get the best astronomical pictures.

 1. Acadia National Park, Maine

 Finding unpolluted skies in the densely populated Northeast isn’t easy, but in Acadia National Park, you’ll not only find twinkling stars overhead but also perfect vantage points to see them atop Cadillac Mountain.
-Winter can be cold in Maine, so the sooner you get out there the better, especially since the Milky Way is also in full view until about late-autumn.
+Winter can be cold in Maine, so the sooner you get out there the better, especially since the Milky Way is also in full view until about late autumn.
 If you miss out this winter, you might look into making plans to visit next fall, when the park hosts its annual Acadia Night Sky Festival in September.
 There you’ll find 60 telescopes and over 1,600 people on Cadillac Mountain getting a closeup view of the east coast’s best stars.

 2. Joshua Tree National Park, California